THE SEO AUDIT CHECKLIST FOR YOUR SUCCESS

 - Constant production of high-quality content.

-For the WordPress users among you who like to tackle things yourself, this SEO audit checklist will contain steps that can be implemented directly.
-We work with this content management system (CMS) ourselves and swear by it because it is simple and yet so powerful and flexible.
-Screenshots that we include also support the instructions so that you can optimize your WordPress website for the search engine yourself.
+For the WordPress users who like to tackle things yourself, this SEO audit checklist will contain steps that can be implemented directly.
+We work with this content management system (CMS) ourselves and swear by it because it is simple yet powerful and flexible.
+Screenshots that we include also support the instructions to optimize your WordPress website for the search engine yourself.

 THE ULTIMATE SEO AUDIT CHECKLIST